htcondor/htcondor/docs/man-pages/condor_submit.rst

     successfully taking a checkpoint.
 The checkpoint will transferred and the executable restarted.
 See
     :ref:`users-manual/self-checkpointing-applications:Self-Checkpointing Applications` for details.
+    :index:`max_checkpoint_interval<single: max_checkpoint_interval; submit commands>`

+ max_checkpoint_interval = <integer>
+    The number of seconds a self-checkpointing has to write out its next checkpoint.
+Exceeding this duration puts the job on hold.
+To be clear: a job has this amount of time to write out its first checkpoint, each subsequent checkpoint, and to finish after its last checkpoint.
     :index:`hold<single: hold; submit commands>`

  hold = <True | False>